lucpena/GitHub-Searcher/README.md

 # GitHub-Searcher
-A React app to search users in GitHub.
-You can access in the following link:
+A React web app that searches for a GitHub, list all matches and shows a resumed version of the user page.
+There is an About page that shows data about the app.
+It’s using the GitHub API to fetch the results.

-https://github-searcher-lucpena.netlify.app
+You can access in the following link: https://github-searcher-lucpena.netlify.app

 # Screenshots